 And the most effective way to find the root cause of your ailment is to get a health checkup.

-This guide shows you how to find the right hospital for a health checkup in Bangkok, what the process is like, and how much it costs.
+This guide shows you how to find the right hospital for a health checkup in Bangkok, what packages are available, what the process is like, and how much it costs.

 Why are Health Checkups Important?